Skip to main content

 }

-As another example, derive_eq in the stdlib is used to derive the Eq trait for any struct.
+As another example, derive_eq in the stdlib is used to derive the Eq trait for any type definition.
 It makes use of make_trait_impl to do this:

 derive_eq